 Director Qualifications.
 The Nominating/Governance Committee will evaluate prospective nominees using the standards and qualifications set forth in our Corporate Governance Principles and Practices and in our criteria for new directors.
 Prospective nominees must meet these qualification requirements and should have the highest professional and personal ethics and values, as well as broad experience at the policy-making level in business, government, education or public interest.
-Prospective nominees should be committed to enhancing stockholder value and should have sufficient time to devote to carrying out their duties and to provide insight based upon experience, talent, skill and expertise appropriate for the Board.
+Prospective nominees must be committed to enhancing stockholder value and must have sufficient time to devote to carrying out their duties and to provide insight based upon experience, talent, skill and expertise appropriate for the Board.
 Each prospective nominee must be willing and able to represent the interests of our stockholders.

 Identifying and Evaluating Nominees for Directors.
 The Nominating/Governance Committee utilizes a variety of methods for identifying and evaluating nominees to serve as directors.
 The Nominating/Governance Committee assesses the current composition of the Board, the balance of management and independent directors and the need for Audit Committee and other expertise in its evaluation of prospective nominees.
 In the event that vacancies are anticipated, or otherwise arise, the Nominating/Governance Committee may seek recommendations from current Board members, professional search firms, outside legal, accounting and other advisors, or stockholders in order to locate qualified nominees.
 The Nominating/Governance Committee also evaluates each candidate in the context of maintaining and creating a diverse Board, as previously discussed.
 After completing its evaluation, the Nominating/Governance Committee will make a recommendation to the full Board as to the persons who should be nominated by the Board, and the Board will determine the nominees after considering such recommendations.
-For the two recent Board appointments, Mr. Keough and Ms. Mooney, the Nominating/Governance Committee retained an executive search firm, Ferguson Partners, and we paid the firm a \$50,000 fee for each search.
-In connection with each of the searches, Ferguson Partners was charged with sourcing and screening a diverse set of board candidates including those from non-traditional venues.